itsjoel/itsjoel.github.io/_drafts/python_story_lib.md

 The issue was that the Python story I had _already_ written last year already had all those features, and I didn't want to do the same thing again this year.
 So, I decided to take on a bigger challenge, and make an object-oriented Python module for writing these kind of stories.

+### Development

+I made the module over the course of a few weeks in Computer Science class.
+I started with a basic script that formatted text with `termcolor` using tokens like `#`, `@`, and `%`.
+Then, I built it in a class called `story()` that could take a string as an argument, format it using that script, then print it out later, when a method was called on it.
+I built a `decision()` class that could take a list of possible choices, and had a method that prompted the user and didn't stop until it got an answer that fuzzy-matched one of the possible choices.
+I consolidated their similar properties into a class called `point()` that both inherited from.
+Then, I had both call the next function in the

 ##  Usage

 *The following is a guide to usage of this module.
 For less verbose docs, check the linked GitHub repo when it is ready.*